Not a substitute for professional veterinary help.

 There are a few things you can do at home if your dog has just consumed chocolate.

-Induce vomiting: Normally you don’t want your dog to throw up everywhere, but this is a special case.
-Dr Dawn Ruben suggests taking only three percent solution of Hydrogen Peroxide (not the concentrated six percent solution used for dying hair) and putting one teaspoon (5ml) for every for every 10 pounds (4.5kg) of body weight. (so 1o ml for 20 pounds or 9kg), into food or in a dropper to feed her to induce vomiting.
+Induce vomiting: Normally you don’t want your dog to upchuck everywhere, but this is a special case.
+Vetted Pet Care suggests taking only three percent solution of Hydrogen Peroxide (not the concentrated six percent solution) and putting 1ml for every pound of body weight (so 16 ml for 16 pounds), into food or in a dropper to feed her to induce vomiting.

-Give your dog activated charcoal: Only give activated charcoal to your dog on the advice of your vet and if you know that your dog has just eaten the chocolate and isn’t yet exhibiting any serious signs of contamination.
+Give your dog activated charcoal: Only give this or Endosorb at the advice of your vet and if you know that your dog has just eaten the chocolate and isn’t yet exhibiting any serious signs of contamination.
 (The charcoal must come into contact with the contaminant in order for it to work).

 True story: my dog ate chocolate